leandrodeleite/engineering/Modular-Infrastructure/Key features.md

 ---
-Traits, Zero-cost Traits
+Traits, Trait system, Zero-cost Traits
 | [mojo/manual/traits](https://docs.modular.com/mojo/manual/traits/)

-Mojo's trait system solves the problem of static typing
+Solves the problem of static typing
 by letting you define a shared set of behaviors
 that types (structs) can implement.

-It allows you to write functions
+*It allows you to write functions
 that depend on traits rather than specific types,
 similar to interfaces in Java or protocols in Swift,
 except with compile-time type checking and
-no run-time performance cost.
+no run-time performance cost.*

 ---